jburgaya/2026_growth_kinetics/README.md

 # Growth Kinetics analysis

 The script from [Chaguza](https://github.com/ChrispinChaguza/SpnGrowthKinetics/blob/main/growth_curves.R) has been adapted.
-The pipeline processes microbial growth curve data, fits logistic growhth models, and extracts groeth parameters for each sample replicate.
+The pipeline processes microbial growth curve data, fits logistic growhth models, and extracts growth parameters for each sample replicate.

 ## Model